PUBLIC TRANSIT THROUGHOUT THE UNITED STATES

 For most states, in addition to major metropolitan areas, transit systems are divided into two groups, or two web pages.
 Following the major metropolitan areas, the first group for each state are generally cities or clusters of cities with a 1940 Census population of at least 25,000.
 And included are certain cities which experienced phenomenal growth into larger cities, such as Las Vegas.
 Also included are state capital cities and cities with major universities, with a long history of public transportation.
 In these cities, traditional fixed route bus systems typically continue to exist.

 The second group for each state are the smaller cities.
-Where public transit survives, many of these smaller transit systems eventually evolved to dial a ride operations, no longer with scheduled fixed routes.
-Some dial a ride systems are only available to people with disabilities or to senior citizens.
+Where public transit survives, many of these smaller transit systems eventually evolved to dial-a-ride operations, no longer with scheduled fixed routes.
+Some dial-a-ride systems are only available to people with disabilities or to senior citizens.

 For certain densely populated areas, listings are organized by counties or by transit district jurisdictions.
 Many of these areas now have countywide or regional transit systems.